kavee137/ORM-Final-Coursework/README.md

-Certainly!
-Here’s an enhanced version of your README file, which includes instructions for setting up the project with Hibernate configuration using a `hibernate.properties` file instead of `hibernate.cfg.xml`.

----

 # Culinary Academy Management System

 This project is a **Hibernate-based Java application** for managing the culinary academy's data.
 Below are the steps to get started with the project.